youseeadam/Install-MacOS-on-Virtual-Box-with-iso/README.md

 13. Go through the setup.
 When you get to the install screen, you need to create a new partition to install onto
 14. Select the harddisk to install to
 15. Choose Erase:
-16. Choose ADMS give it a name and then erase:
+16. Choose APFS give it a name and then erase:
 17. Click Done and then exit the disk utility
 18. You can now continue to install the OS
 19. Go through the setup.
 When you get to the install screen, you need to create a new partition to install onto